Chapter 10

 "[33] When they came to the place called the Skull, there they crucified him, along with the criminals--one on his right, the other on his left.
 [34] Jesus said, "Father, forgive them, for they do not know what they are doing."
 And they divided up his clothes by casting lots."

-As we read the New Testament we also discover that this beatitude to be merciful was also part of the disciples make up.
+As we read the New Testament we also discover that this beatitude was also part of the disciples make up.
 A good illustration of this is when Stephen was being stoned to death for preaching the Gospel of Jesus Christ.
 While he was being stoned he, as Jesus, prayed to God to forgive those who were killing him.
 This is recorded for us in,

 Acts 7:59-60